How Sparse Attention Approximates Exact Attention? Your Attention is Naturally $n^C$-Sparse: Theoretical Insight I: Attention is Provably Naturally Sparse

-In this section, we expound on our principal theorem that delineates the sparsity of attention, accompanied by an upper limit on error.
+In this section, we expound on our principal theorem that delineates the sparsity attention, accompanied by a lower limit on $\epsilon$.
 Specifically, the sparsity of attention could be influenced by numerous factors intrinsic to attention computation, such as the length of the context, the weightage assigned to projections of attention, as well as the vector similarity between Query and Key states.
-Our objective is to identify any inherent principles that shed light on the sparsity of attention, consequently aiding the development of efficient attention algorithms.
+Our objective is to identify any inherent principles that shed light on the attention sparsity, consequently aiding the development of efficient attention algorithms.